yblis/NetDesk/README.md

 ### From the peers list:
 1. Navigate to your NetBird dashboard (https://app.netbird.io or your custom URL)
 2. Right-click on a peer or open its context menu
-3. Click the "RustDesk" link (appears above "Open port" options for active peers)
+3. You will see three RustDesk options for active peers:
-4. The appropriate RustDesk client for your OS will launch with the peer's NetBird IP or domain name
+    - **Remote Desktop (RustDesk)**: Standard remote control
+    - **Terminal (RustDesk)**: Open remote terminal
+    - **Transfert (RustDesk)**: Open file transfer window
+4. Click the desired option to launch RustDesk in that specific mode

 ### From a peer detail page:
 1. Navigate to a peer detail page (`/peer?id=XXX`)
+2. A new "RustDesk" section will appear below the "Remote Access" card
+3. This section contains buttons for:
+    - **Remote Desktop**: Standard remote control
+    - **Terminal**: Open remote terminal
+    - **Transfert**: Open file transfer window
-2. Click the "RustDesk" button (appears next to RDP/SSH buttons)
+4. Click any button to launch the corresponding RustDesk function
-3. The appropriate RustDesk client for your OS will launch with the peer's NetBird IP or domain name

 ## Configuration